scality/spark/ansible/Readme.md

 in the `[staging]` group
 * Set the REGISTRY_USER variable to match a registry.scality.com API user
 * Set the REGISTRY_PASSWORD variable to matching API password

+When using docker set environment variables in all upper case.
+Inside the inventory file you will see the same variables in all lower case.

-#### Using the spark-deployment container
+#### The spark-deployment container

+##### Pulling the spark-deployment image from registry
 ```commandline
 [docker|podman] pull registry.scality.com/spark/spark-deployment:latest
 ```

-Building the spark-deployment image locally
+##### Building the spark-deployment image locally

+If you do not have access to registry.scality.com you an build the image.

 ```commandline
 cd spark/ansible
 docker build . -f Containerfile -t registry.scality.com/spark/spark-deployment:latest
 ```

-Generating the spark offline archive with the spark-deployment container
+##### Generating the spark offline archive with the spark-deployment container
 ```commandline
 [docker|podman] run --privileged \
   --rm \